scottstensland/websocket-simpleapp/README.md

 Now the server is listening to [http://localhost:8888](http://localhost:8888)

-Do not just point your browser to that URL it only handles WebSocket traffic

 Here we have separate directories for server side -VS- browser client side code :